rus777777/terraform-team-1/README.md

 * Define what input parameters need from VPC.
 You can fetch them from VPC backend located in S3.
 * Is RDS locate in private subnets?
 * In <writer/reader>.yourdomain.com: is <yourdomain.com> internal domain?
+* Negotiate with VPC group about certain parameters of VPC and subnet to enable DNS
 * If RDS resides in private subnets, it could only accessable through the bastion host.
 * how to create DB in RDS, create/select table, fill table by script?